AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 NAT gateways are enterprise-class gateways that provide network address translation services for Internet access.
 You must create a NAT gateway before you can create DNAT entries.

 **Note:** When you create an enhanced NAT gateway, you must specify a vSwitch for the NAT gateway.
-Then, the system assigns an unused private IP address from the vSwitch to the enhanced NAT gateway.
+Then, the system assigns an idle private IP address from the vSwitch to the NAT gateway.

 -   To create an enhanced NAT gateway that is attached to an existing vSwitch, make sure that the zone to which the vSwitch belongs supports enhanced NAT gateways.
-In addition, the vSwitch must have unused public IP addresses.
+In addition, the vSwitch must have idle IP addresses.
--   If you do not have a vSwitch in the specified VPC, create a vSwitch in the zone that supports enhanced NAT gateways.
+-   If you do not have a vSwitch in the specified VPC, create a vSwitch in a zone that supports enhanced NAT gateways.
 Then, specify the vSwitch for the enhanced NAT gateway.

-You can call [ListEnhanhcedNatGatewayAvailableZones](/intl.en-US/API reference/NAT Gateway/ListEnhanhcedNatGatewayAvailableZones.md) to query the zones that support enhanced NAT gateways and call [DescribeVSwitches](/intl.en-US/API reference/VSwitch/DescribeVSwitches.md) to query unused IP addresses in a vSwitch.
+You can call [ListEnhanhcedNatGatewayAvailableZones](/intl.en-US/API reference/NAT Gateway/ListEnhanhcedNatGatewayAvailableZones.md) to query the zones that support enhanced NAT gateways and call [DescribeVSwitches](/intl.en-US/API reference/VSwitch/DescribeVSwitches.md) to query idle IP addresses in a vSwitch.

 1. The following sample code shows how to create a NAT gateway: